carlgira/CarND-Advanced-Lane-Lines/README.md

 ```
 ### Calculate curvature

-First calculate the polynominal of each line but this time using the transformation scalars previously defined.
+First calculate the polynomial function of each line but this time using the transformation scalars previously defined.

 ```python
 left_fit_cr = np.polyfit(ploty*ym_per_pix, left_fitx*xm_per_pix, 2)
 right_fit_cr = np.polyfit(ploty*ym_per_pix, right_fitx*xm_per_pix, 2)
 ```
-Using a formula of the radious curvature.
+Using a formula of the radius curvature.  (using first and second derivate of a curve function)

 ```python
 left_curverad = ((1 + (2*left_fit_cr[0]*y_eval*ym_per_pix + left_fit_cr[1])**2)**1.5) / np.absolute(2*left_fit_cr[0])
 right_curverad = ((1 + (2*right_fit_cr[0]*y_eval*ym_per_pix + right_fit_cr[1])**2)**1.5) / np.absolute(2*right_fit_cr[0])
 ```
+This values are finally divided to 1000 to get the distance in km.

 ### Calculate position of the car respect to the center

-This is done by creating again a fit function using the lane points and the scalars of the metters pixel transformaiton
+This is done by creating again a fit function using the lane points and the scalars of the meter’s pixel transformation. **(transform between real world and pixel world coordinates)**

 ```python
 left_fit_cr = np.polyfit(ploty*ym_per_pix, left_fitx*xm_per_pix, 2)
 right_fit_cr = np.polyfit(ploty*ym_per_pix, right_fitx*xm_per_pix, 2)
 ```

-Then is time to use the half of the image as real vehicle center.
+The half of the image is used as real vehicle center.

 ```python
 vehicleCenter = xMax / 2